stylehouse/zap/README.md

     the first is usually an ssh session the rest happen in then we wait observing the last command forever

-Please look to the wiki for more examples, feel free to add yours.
+Please look to the wiki to pick up or drop off more examples.
+Think of it as social media for software.

 ## caveats